Business Tips

 And the story there is much the same as we see across traditional means and social channels.

-The Statista data on advertising ranges from where the adverts are posted and mirror the other trust levels.
+The Statista data on advertising ranges from where the adverts are posted and mirrors the other trust levels.
 Adverts placed on TV and radio are believed by over half the viewers and listeners.
-Whilst trust in adverts placed on social media are seen as truthful by just one in ten again.
+Whilst trust in adverts placed on social media is seen as truthful by just one in ten again.

 So, in the ‘trusted reviewers’ stakes, social comment comes firmly at the end on the cul-de-sac.